jumpingrivers/namer/cran-comments.md

 ## Release summary

-Bug fixes

-* The regex recognizing the beginning of a chunk now demands ``` are at the beginning of a line.
-* Replace LaTeX special characters with `-` to better support text references in bookdown.
+* The tests using rmarkdown are now skipped if Pandoc 1.12.3 (minimal version for rmarkdown) is not available.

+* unname_all_chunks now accepts argument `chunk_name_prefix` with the prefix of the chunknames to be unnamed